Bratschi Ltd.,

 What restrictions apply to the international transfer of personal data / information?

-• Data protection clauses in a contract with the recipient which have been notified in advance to the Commissioner;
+- data protection clauses in a contract with the recipient which have been notified in advance to the FDPIC;

-• Standard data protection clauses which the Commissioner has approved, issued or recognised in advance (in particular the Standard contractual clauses for data transfers between EU and non-EU countries); or
+- standard data protection clauses which the FDPIC has approved, issued or recognised in advance (in particular, the standard contractual clauses for data transfers between EU and non-EU countries); or

-• Binding internal company data protection regulations which have been approved in advance by the Commissioner or by an authority responsible for data protection in a state which guarantees adequate protection.
+- binding corporate rules that have been approved in advance by the FDPIC or by an authority responsible for data protection in a State that guarantees an adequate level of protection.

 Do the data protection laws in this jurisdiction have “extra-territorial effect” (i.e. do they apply to organisations outside this jurisdiction)?